 The Review of Korean Studies is a peer-reviewed, academic journal published in English by the Academy of Korean Studies.
 Its goal is to stimulate dialogue and exchange ideas, theories, and perspectives among Koreanists in both Asia and the West, by publishing cutting-edge articles in all subfields of Korean Studies.
 Especially, we welcome research articles on premodern Korean Studies which have been less discussed and introduced in the Korean Studies field.

 Since its first publication in 1998, the journal has been biannually published in June and December.
-As of 2020, the journal changed to an open access journal under a CC-BY-ND license in order to enhance dissemination of the research published in the journal home and abroad.
-So, this open access publication is mutually beneficial to authors and readers (users) and promotes the advancement of knowledge commons.
+As of 2020, the journal changed to an open access journal under a CC-BY-NC-ND license in order to enhance dissemination of the research published in the journal home and abroad.
+Since December 2023, due to changes in policy of the publisher, a CC-BY-ND license has been newly applied to the journal.

 The journal is indexed in Scopus, ESCI (Emerging Sources Citation Index in Web of Science Core Collection), KCI, MLA International Bibliography, and BAS (Bibliography of Asian Studies).